BSc (Hons) Computer Game Development

 - You will be taught by an award-winning teaching team with professional industry backgrounds and experience.

-- Work with the latest technology in two specialist game development studios dedicated to designing, production, motion capture, VR and analysis tools.
+- Work with the latest tools and technology in two specialist game development studios dedicated to designing, production, motion capture and VR.

 What you will study